TheDaveWave/dotnet-intro/README.md

   - What is does a `public void` function do?
   - What is a class?
   - What is a class property vs class method?
+  - What is the difference between an abstract and virtual class method?
   - What does it mean for a class property to be `private` vs `public`?
+What about `protected`?
+  - What are getters and setters?

 More advanced topics, specific for web app development:
   - What is 'Code First' database design?